 There are many platforms that make it easy to build a website (Shopify, Wix, Weebly, and many more) but not many offer a shopping cart that integrates with South African payment gateways.
 That means you will end up building a beautiful website only to realise that you cannot get any SA card company to integrate their payment gateway on your website.
 There is literally no point in an online shop if customers cannot pay by card so be sure to check that out before you sign up/ start building your site.

-Below is a list of the shopping carts we integrate with and our personal favourite is Oxxle as it is built on WordPress (a platform used by 35% of websites Worldwide) and by far the most affordable and value for money solution available.
-We have conveniently integrated our payment plugin to their interface for you.
+Below is a list of the shopping carts we integrate with and our personal favourite is WooCommerce as it is built on WordPress (a platform used by 40% of websites Worldwide) and by far the most affordable and value-for-money solution available.

-You could go directly with WordPress but WordPress is very difficult to learn and takes a long time to set up so many prefer to build on a platform like Oxxle because they take all the work out of it and make the process easy for the average person who does not have all the tech knowledge.
+The best option is to go directly with building a WordPress site but WordPress could sometimes be a bit daunting to learn and time to set up, so many prefer to build on a platform like Wix because they take all the work out of it and make the process easy for the average person who does not have all the tech knowledge.

 Step 2: Design your website pages using a template

 Most website builder platforms have tons of pre-built themes to choose from – some are free and others you might pay once-off for.
 Once you have selected something that matches the way you want your website to look, you simply insert your content and images and if need be, change your colours to match your brand.